larsbadke/stock-simulator/readme.md

 ## License

-Stock is released under the MIT Licence.
+Stock-Simulator is released under the MIT Licence.
 See the bundled LICENSE file for details.